leonlinsx/minimal-mistakes/_posts/2019-09-27-Button-TAP-summit.md

   - In the beginning we got sellers easily since they wanted to try all sales channels
   - Our model is also just a better model
 - We dominated in SEO since we have just one page for each model, and that helps us get better paid spend
 - The anonymous nature of the sale is good for us.
-We're sitting in the middle authenticating the items.
-Buyers and sellers hate each other, so now they hate us instead.
+We're sitting in the middle authenticating the items. **Buyers and sellers hate each other, so now they just hate us instead.**
 - Customer service is the biggest team and the likely key point of failure
 - How do we maintain the authentication process at scale?
   - It's process.
 We literally created that role of sneaker authenticator since it didn't exist before